leg100/otf/docs/docs/vcs_providers/forgejo.md

 # Forgejo

-OTF can use Forgejo for both authentication (OIDC) and as a VCS provider.
+OTF can use Forgejo/Gitea for both authentication (OIDC) and as a VCS provider.
 Here's a setup guide.

+## Compatibility

+At time of writing (May 2025), the APIs of Gitea and Forgejo are largely compatible, allowing OTF to work with both.
+There are only some small differences in naming; OTF uses the webhook type "gitea", which is supported by both.

+This guide is tested to work with Forgejo 11.0.1, and Gitea 1.24.0.

 # Authentication

 OTF's general [OIDC](https://docs.otf.ninja/auth/providers/oidc/) instructions apply.
 This document only provides some forgejo-specific details.

-## Setting up Forgejo
+## Setting up Forgejo/Gitea

 Some examples exist in [the forgejo documentation](https://forgejo.org/docs/latest/user/oauth2-provider/#examples).